apoorwagupta/credit-card-fraud-flask-app/README.md

 ![balanced](Images/balanced.PNG)

-Then, Logistics Regression model, Random Forest Classifier model, and Decision Trees were created.
-As a result, the accurracy and precision for both models and Decision Trees for the balanced data by oversampling and undersampling were high since they were either at 1 or very close to 1 (see below images of results).
+Then, Logistics Regression model, Random Forest Classifier model.
+As a result, the accurracy and precision for both models were high since they were either at 1 or very close to 1 (see below images of results).

 ### Oversampling Accuracy and Precision